 Diamonds were first formed billions of years ago by intense heat and pressure, which caused carbon to crystallize.
 Volcanic eruptions would then bring these diamonds up to the Earth’s surface, where they are then mined and extracted still to this day.
-Diamond’s became popular, due to a clever diamond campaign, for engagement rings by the 1940s, which forever changed the way we think of engagement rings.
+Diamonds became popular in the twentieth century, due to a clever diamond campaign for engagement rings in the 1930s.
+This forever changed the way we think of not just a diamond’s worth, but the concept of engagement rings altogether.
 It is estimated that in 2020, around 80% of brides will wear a diamond engagement ring.
-So, if it seems like a majority of brides are wearing diamonds, how rare could they be?
-The truth is, diamonds are not rare in the sense that De Beers made them out to be so many years ago.
+So, if it seems like the majority of brides are wearing diamonds, how rare are diamonds after all?
+The truth is, diamonds are not rare in the sense that De Beers — the creator of the campaign — made them out to be so many years ago.

 Diamonds in 2020

+So let’s answer the question: are diamonds rare?
 Today, diamonds are more widely available than ever before.
 But why are we trained to think diamonds are rare?
 In fact, diamonds aren’t even the rarest of the gemstones.
 Gemstones that are rarer than diamonds include rubies, emeralds, and sapphires because they are harder to find.
 Diamonds are not hard to find in 2020.
-Scientists at the Massachusetts Institute of Technology (MIT), released a study stating that an estimated quadrillion tons of diamonds lie deep below the Earth’s surface.
-Yes you read that correctly, 1,000,000,000,000,000.
-While yes, many of these diamonds are so deep below the earth’s surface that they are harder to extract, the truth is there are more than enough diamonds mined to go around for generations to come.
+Scientists at the Massachusetts Institute of Technology (MIT), released a study stating that an estimated quadrillion tons of rough diamonds lie deep below the Earth’s surface.
+Yes, you read that correctly, 1,000,000,000,000,000.
+While yes, many of these diamonds are so deep below the earth’s surface that they are harder to extract, the truth is there are more than enough “natural” diamonds mined to go around for generations to come.
 Their availability is determined by the rate that they are mined and a little thing known as supply and demand.
 Diamond marketing today tells you — the buyer — that there are limited diamonds available, and thus that’s why they are expensive.
 However, this is far from the truth.

 Myths About Diamonds

 One of the biggest myths around diamonds is that because they are rare, they are expensive.
 This is not true, and in fact, a clever marketing strategy.
-You may have heard of the De Beers corporation, who at one point controlled around 75-85% of the diamond supply.
-Today De Beers controls a much lower percentage of the diamond market, however, it is still large enough to have an influence on the price of a diamond.
+Are diamonds actually rare?
+You may have heard of the De Beers corporation who, at one point in time, controlled around 75-85% of the diamond supply.
+Today De Beers controls a much lower percentage of the diamond market, however, it is still large enough to have an influence on the price of a precious diamond.
 By releasing only enough diamonds to satisfy the diamond demand, this causes the illusion of seemingly lower supply.
 Thus diamond prices escalate and reinforce the idea that diamonds are rare and therefore expensive.

 Why Mined Diamonds Are Expensive